docker/docs/compose/overview.md

 from your configuration.
 To learn more about all the features of Compose see [the list of features](overview.md#features).

-Compose works in all environments: production, stating, development, testing, as well as CI workflows.
+Compose works in all environments: production, staging, development, testing, as well as CI workflows.
 You can learn more about each case in [Common Use Cases](overview.md#common-use-cases).